System Design Space

 Svelte Origins premieres

-The film captures key engineering motivations and design choices as a snapshot of the ecosystem by late 2021.
+The film captures the project's engineering motivations, key decisions, and ecosystem state as of late 2021.

 after 2021